bittnkr/uniq/README.md

 ![Throughput x Buffer Size](https://i.stack.imgur.com/TgkKs.png)

-With default buffer size, varying the number of threads:
+With default buffer size (64), varying the number of threads:

 ![Throughput x Threads](https://i.stack.imgur.com/laMSX.png)

-* **O(1)** The cost per operation with 2 threads is the same for 512.
+* The cost per operation with 2 threads is the same for 512.
-I think this is de definitive proof lock-freedom.
+I think this is the definitive proof lock-freedom.

 Comments, benchmarks and use cases are welcome.